 For the purists in the world of fishing, technology can be seen as a crutch or a way of cheating.
-There are certain tools that can assist anglers in finding fish and provide a massive advantage, but these are aspects of the 21st century that all anglers should use.
+Certain tools can assist anglers in finding fish and provide a massive advantage, but all anglers should use these aspects of the 21st century.

-Google Maps and Google Earth are the tools that offer a big advantage to fishermen and boat charters, but it’s not going to show you how many fish and the types of fish lurking beneath the surface.
+Google Maps and Google Earth are tools that offer a big advantage to fishermen and boat charters, but they are not going to show you how many fish and the types of fish lurk beneath the surface.

-However, it is going to show you great places to cast a line and it may even show you a location that few anglers have ever fished.
+However, it is going to show you great places to cast a line and how to access them, and it will even show you an area that few anglers have ever fished.

 In this article, I will cover: